IBM/FfDL/README.md

 ### 6.2.
 Using Cloud Object Storage

 In this section we will demonstrate how to run a TensorFlow job with training data stored in Cloud Object Storage.

-> Note: This also can be done with other Cloud providers' Object Storage, but we will demonstrate how to use IBM Cloud Object Storage in this instructions.

 1. Provision an S3 based Object Storage from your Cloud provider.
 Take note of your Authentication Endpoints, Access Key ID and Secret.